Finding Private Company Financial Data

 Revenue is one of the most searched-for metrics in M&A, but also the least disclosed.
 When integrated registry-level financials are available, Inven includes verified revenue directly from official filings.

-In markets where private companies do not disclose financials, teams often rely on a mix of:
+In markets where private companies do not disclose financials, teams often rely on modeled revenue estimates, employee count, historic hiring trends, customer references or sector indicators, market positioning, and website and operational data.

 Inven automatically incorporates these signals into a single revenue estimate to provide directional insight – giving deal teams enough information to qualify companies early in the sourcing process and prioritize which targets warrant deeper outreach.